Do you know what anxiety feels like?

 Panic attacks may happen often and can be debilitating.
 The ongoing worry, over-analyzation or uneasiness, will make it hard to concentrate, harder to sleep, and can cause one to feel on edge all of the time.

-Still, even if someone is an anxious person, there are things they can do to lessen the effects and treat it.
+Still, even if someone is an anxious person, there are things they can do to lessen the effects and treat them.

 Anxiety is a mental disorder that impacts millions of people.